 Or see the list of previous conferences to get an idea of where we've hosted them and who has presented what topics in the last few years.

-To help your colleagues identify and fill the gaps and silences, please consider submitting a session proposal for this year’s conference no later than May 31, 2021 to share your ideas about helping our institutions tell more inclusive stories.
+We need more mentors!
+Do you have skills to share?
+Please consider submitting a session proposal for this year’s conference no later than May 31, 2022 to share your ideas about helping our institutions function and prosper.

-Whether you’re collecting, cataloging, conserving, fundraising, running programs, leading tours, volunteering your time, or running the whole shebang, we ALL have ways of doing better.
+Whether you’re collecting, cataloging, conserving, fundraising, running programs, leading tours, volunteering your time, or running the whole shebang, we ALL have experiences to learn from.

-We are eager to gather submissions from organizations/institutions of all sizes and capacities, geared toward any level, and invite both interactive workshop submissions as well as the more standard presentation format.
-As with last year, ALL sessions are limited to 60 minutes.
+We are eager to gather submissions from organizations/institutions of all sizes and capacities, geared toward any level, and invite both hands-on workshop submissions as well as the more standard presentation format.
+ALL sessions are limited to 60 minutes.

 Here are some questions that might prompt creative sessions:

-As a presenter, you’ll only pay the discounted $25 presenter rate if you wish to attend the whole conference.
-There is no charge for attending only your own session.
+As a presenter, you’ll only pay the low $40 student rate if you wish to attend the whole conference.
+You will not be charged if we move the event online.

 Questions?
 Need to submit via mail?
 Contact us at email@example.com or 207.400.6965.